grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 Preprocessing options are displayed in the UI when the selected metric has a metric kind of `delta` or `cumulative`.
 If the selected metric has a metric kind of `gauge`, no pre-processing option will be displayed.

-If you select 'Rate', data points are aligned and converted to a rate per time series.
-If you select 'Delta', data points are aligned by their delta (difference) per time series.
+If you select `Rate`, data points are aligned and converted to a rate per time series.
+If you select `Delta`, data points are aligned by their delta (difference) per time series.

 #### Grouping